neoreva/gist/mc_creator_issues.md

 - `dandelion not require any parameters to work properly.
 It can be used as a standalone filter.`

-> This one made me laugh if anything
+> This one made us laugh if anything

 ### [minecraft:item](https://learn.microsoft.com/en-us/minecraft/creator/reference/content/itemreference/examples/itemcomponents/minecraft_item?view=minecraft-bedrock-stable)